Christina Piper

-Christina Piper, née Törne (1673 in Stockholm – 1752 in Krageholm Castle, Scania), was a Swedish countess, landowner and entrepreneur, married to the statesman and military count Carl Piper.
+Christina Piper (née Törne; 1 January 1673 – 25 March 1752) was a Swedish countess, landowner and entrepreneur who was married to the statesman and military count Carl Piper.
 During the tenure of her spouse in office, she played a considerable political role.
 Christina Piper became known in history as a landowner and builder.
-She is known as one of the most successful female entrepreneurs in contemporary Scandinavia, and as one of the greatest builders in the history of Scania.
+She is known as one of the most successful female entrepreneurs in contemporary Scandinavia and as one of the greatest builders in the history of Scania.

 Biography

 Christina Piper was born to the very wealthy merchant and city official Olof Hansson Törne and Margareta Andersen.
-Her father was ennobled by the name Törnflycht in 1698, but as she married eight years before this, she never wore that name herself.
+Her father was ennobled with the name Törnflycht in 1698, but as Christina had married eight years before this, she never bore that name herself.
 On 13 February 1690, she married the royal official Carl Piper, who was 26 years her senior and the stepbrother of her father.
 The marriage was arranged for economic reasons: her husband was in need of funds, and as a relative with a good career (he had been ennobled during his career in royal service) he was seen as a good asset to keep in the family.